Bluebell Photo Shoot What to Wear.

 I would urge you to keep away from strong and loud patterns.
 Likewise, logo’s and bright colours.
 In this instance simple clothing photographs best.
 However, I do like a bit of texture.
 A little frill, chunky jumper or scarf and denim jackets all work well.

 You may have a little one that likes a pretty dress or one who hangs out in scruffy jeans and a t shirt, all this is fine.
 Just remember your colour palettes and all will be good.
+In addition, make sure you’re all wearing clothes that reflect who you are.
+I have no airs or graces, so you don’t need to bring any along either!
+Just be yourselves.

 As always, if there is anything personal that you would like to bring along to your shoot please feel free to do so.
 This may include a favourite teddy, book or maybe even wellies…all are welcome.